Search

 Article 12

 We believe that an army is a prerequisite for a modern state, enabling a legitimate government to exercise its monopoly over the use of force.
-We consider that the rebuilding of the army, police, and national security institutions is urgently required for the integrity and stability of Afghanistan.
-This rebuilding should be carried out in a way that makes these institutions strong.
+We believe that the rebuilding of the army, police, and national security institutions is urgently required for the integrity and stability of Afghanistan and this rebuilding should be carried out in a way that makes these institutions strong.
 It should involve recruitment of the former military and security cadres and forces that are honest, committed, and loyal to the homeland.
 The technical and professional capabilities of these cadres and forces should be strengthened so they can play an appropriate role in accomplishing the mission to maintain national sovereignty, territorial integrity and rule of law in the country;

 Article 13